- Emergency Communication System Overview

 Now available in standard sizes to 44 zones.
 Call factory for larger applications.

 Area of Refuge system annunciator panels with 4 to 44 zones make them ideal for any size facility.
 Choose the model with the number of zones your hospital, outpatient clinic, assisted living facility, or other building needs to meet rescue assistance requirements and keep your patients and residents safe.

 The control station operator, on receiving a call station signal, activates a zone switch that illuminates both a flashing red LED and a green “voice” LED.
 By depressing and releasing the “talk” button, voice communication is established for as long as required.
 Upon completion the appropriate zone button is depressed again; however, the flashing red light continues.
 If more than one zone is signaling, the control station accepts the calls in the same manner.
 When the emergency is resolved, the control station operator pushes a reset switch that restores the entire system to stand-by status.
 In the event of a wiring fault, each annunciator zone is equipped with a yellow LED that will illuminate and an alarm will sound identifying the area requiring service.

 CORNELL now offers as standard, Vandal Resistant area of refuge call stations.
-This design offers heavy duty switches and speakers along with heavy guage stainless steel plates and phillips screws.
-Tamper proof screws are avalible for purchase along with the tool to install them if required.
+This design offers heavy duty switches and speakers along with heavy gauge stainless steel plates and Phillips screws.
+Tamper-proof screws are available for purchase along with the tool to install them if required.

 Area of Refuge Signage:

 CORNELL offers a complete line of Rescue Assistance Signage.
 This includes powered signs including battery back-up and our RADIANCETM photoluminescent room identification signs as well as direction and location signs.
 These signs meet ADA requirements and specifications for use with Areas of Rescue Assistance.